-Now you've had a high level overview on what it does lets get and install it on Ubuntu 18.04.
+Now you've had a high-level overview of what it does lets get and install it on Ubuntu 18.04.

-HashiCorp provide their own repositories for installation on the main flavours of Linux.
+HashiCorp provides its own repositories for installation on the main flavours of Linux.

 curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add - sudo apt-add-repository "deb [arch=amd64] https://apt.releases.hashicorp.com $(lsb_release -cs) main" sudo apt-get update && sudo apt-get install terraform

-Running the above commands will add the gpg key to your key store, add the repository to your list that apt gathers software from and install the latest version (1.1.7 at time or writing).
+Running the above commands will add the GPG key to your key store, add the repository to your list that apt gathers software from, and install the latest version (1.1.7 at time of writing).

 When completed you can run

-terraform --version to see version you have installed.
+terraform --version to see the version you have installed.

 Now that you have the application installed locally give it a go following the tutorials provided by the HashiCorp Learn website.